 Note: The glass and frames used in windows and skylights can not be highly reflective.
 The lens of skylights must be clear, gray or bronze.
 All skylights must be low profile.
 No bubble type skylights will be permitted.
-Skylight locations should integrate well with the exterior design and not seem random.
-Light pollution from skylights will not be permitted.
+Skylight location should integrate well with the exterior design and not seem random.
 The type and location of skylights are subject to the review of the committee.